Share this article

 You can apply to host a Solveathon in different environments and with a diverse range of participants, for example:

-- A session at a conference, helping existing local businesses apply their innovations to any (or all) of our four Challenges
+- A session at a conference, helping passionate professionals apply their expertise and ideas for innovating to any (or all) of our four Challenges.

 What do I need to host?